 Our basic premise in evaluating the strategic-level spiritual warfare (SLSW) movement is to appeal to the Scriptures.
 Isaiah's admonition still stands: "To the law and to the testimony: if they speak not according to this word, it is because there is no light in them" (8:20).
 God's inerrant, authoritative and sufficient Word is the only objective basis a believer has for discerning truth in spiritual matters.

 Dr. Wagner qualifies the above by adding that any such knowledge which contradicts Scripture must be rejected by faithful Christians.
-While that may shore up the confidence of some, his extrabiblical revelation has many other problems, as we shall see; and the decisive fact remains that it has completely denied the sufficiency of the Bible (2 Tim:3:16-17; Jn:8:31-32; 2 Pt 1:3).
+While that may shore up the confidence of some, his extrabiblical revelation has many other problems, as we shall see; and the decisive fact remains that it has completely denied the sufficiency of the Bible (2 Tim:3:16-17 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:

 While we do empathize with C. Peter Wagner in regard to his suffering, his example raises many questions of concern.
 Dr. Wagner—a Christian—had a demon?
 The demon had a specialty?
 Wagner drove it out himself?
 God told John Wimber to tell his friend these things?
 With no biblical support, that's a great deal to swallow as being from God himself.
 Moreover, why would Wimber's credibility be put forth as validating the authenticity of this rhema word-from-God testimony?
 His track record of prophecies is far less than trustworthy.
 In the early '80s Wimber also had a rhema word from God that He would heal well-known Anglican vicar David Watson, suffering from terminal cancer.
 Some months after Wimber's announcement, Watson succumbed to the disease.